Positive Handling Training For Schools

-Training for Restraint and Violence Prevention in Education Settings
+Training for Positive Behaviour Strategies and Managing Restraint in Education Settings

 “Training is often VERY detailed and complex; what made the Dynamis training different – and better! – was that it was simple and clear.
 There wasn’t too much to remember and it was all taught and set within a framework of common sense and the practical day-to-day activities and situations that arise in a school.